code-423n4/2021-10-ambire/README.md

 * `execute`: executes a signed user bundle
 * `executeBySender`: executes a bundle as long as `msg.sender` is authorized

-There's a few methods that can only be called by the Identity itself, which means the only way to call them is through a call through `execute`/`executeBySender`, ensuring it's authorized.
+There are a few methods that can only be called by the Identity itself, which means the only way to call them is through a call through `execute`/`executeBySender`, ensuring it's authorized.
 Those methods are `setAddrPrivilege`, `tipMiner` and `tryCatch`.

 It's only dependency is an internal one, `SignatureValidatorV2`.